Wasserwecken/spatial-transform/readme.md

     - Transforms can have a parent and children
     - World space depends on the parent
     - Transforms can be easily attached / detachatched
+- Python
+    - Every method is documented in code with docstrings
+    - Every method has type hinting
 - Includes a static class for euler angle conversions.

 ## Examples